 Learning a new language also provides you with a key to unlock new worlds.
 Think of all the genres of music, literature, the understanding of heritage, and personal relationships that you have acquired through your understanding English.
 Without English, you would not be able to fully appreciate the lyrics by your favorite artists, or poetry in its original text, or the diverse perspectives of many world societies that share the English language.
 Now imagine what new worlds await you by learning French, Japanese, or Spanish at Columbia Basin College.
 Many students who have learned a language at CBC experience incredible success stories made possible with their new language skills.
 From traveling the world, to deciding to double major in a language, to connecting with the local community with new ears and eyes, to making new friends, the lives of students who master a world language have been enriched in so many ways.

 So you say you can already speak a second language?
 Well, let CBC help you improve your literacy and cultural proficiency in the target language.
 More employers are recognizing the difference between being just bilingual, and being both bilingual and biliterate.
 Being able to read and write in a language, and even translate and interpret accurately, are all skills that are crucial for professional careers.
 Many native speakers take language courses at CBC precisely to learn the differences between formal and informal vocabulary, to refine their spelling, to increase their research and compositional skills, or to learn more about their heritage.
 Because language is intrinsically tied to culture, studying languages at CBC will also expose you to diverse language communities who share the same language.
 Students of French learn about the geography, heritage, and traditions of the francophone world.
-Students of Spanish can learn more about the heritage and Spanish spoken by Latinos in the U.S., as well as the cultural and linguistic patterns in the various, Spanish-speaking countries.
+Students of Spanish can learn more about the heritage and Spanish spoken by Latinos in the United States, as well as the cultural and linguistic patterns in the various, Spanish-speaking countries.

 All of our language courses are accredited by the Northwest Commission on Colleges and Universities, and as such ensure that the language credits earned at CBC transfer to public four-year colleges and universities in Washington state.
 Many transfer programs require a full year of a foreign language.
 Taking a world language at Columbia Basin College makes sound financial sense when compared to the cost of taking it at larger colleges and universities.
 Additionally, our veteran faculty members focus primarily on language instruction.